KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/smart-chain-customizations.md

 Add the `ac_ccactivate` parameter to the existing launch command for the Smart Chain and set the value equal to a future block height.
 When this block height is reached, Fluidity will be available on the Smart Chain.

 This change requires a hard fork of the Smart Chain.
-If the Smart Chain is receiving Komodo's dPoW security service, the notary nodes must relaunch their asset-chain daemons with the new launch parameter.
+If the Smart Chain is receiving Komodo's dPoW security service, the notary nodes must relaunch their Smart Chain daemons with the new launch parameter.
 All nodes must also update their daemons in the same manner.

 By default, `ac_ccactivate` uses the default `ac_cc` value of `ac_cc=2`.
 It is not necessary to further specify `ac_cc` in the launch parameters, unless a value other than `2` is required.

 #### :pushpin: Example:

-Before using `ac_ccactivate`:
+##### Before Using `ac_ccactivate`

 ```bash
 ./komodod -ac_name=EXAMPLE -ac_supply=72000000 -addnode=24.54.206.138 &
 ```

-After using `ac_ccactivate`:
+##### After Using `ac_ccactivate`

 ```bash
 ./komodod -ac_name=EXAMPLE -ac_supply=72000000 -ac_ccactivate=140 -addnode=24.54.206.138 &
 ```

-In this example, Custom Consensus will be available at blockheight `140`.
+In this example, Fluidity will be available at blockheight `140`.
 All nodes, include the notary nodes, must relaunch the daemon with the new parameters before blockheight `140`.

 ## ac_halving